For decades, the blame for type 1 diabetes (T1D) has been squarely placed on the immune system.

 It is not just that T-cells have gone rogue; it is that the regulatory mechanisms that should keep them in check are broken.

-Understanding the complex interplay between t cells and type 1 diabetes is crucial for developing more effective diabetes treatments.
+Understanding the complex interplay between t cells and type 1 diabetes is crucial for developing more effective diabetes treatments such as including best supplements to lower blood sugar.

 Whether through immunotherapy, genetic intervention, or other innovative approaches, targeting T-cells offers a promising path forward.